 - Profile merging is the process of combining the profile property values of two individual profiles into a single profile.
 Both profiles need to share at least one identifier value (e.g. email address or customer ID) in order for to a profile merge to take place.

-Now that you’re identifying known users as they browse your site or visit your channels, it’s time to build audience segments that reflect known vs. unknown visitors!
+Now that you’re identifying known users as they browse your site or visit your channels, it’s time to build audience segments that reflect known vs. anonymous visitors!

 Building customer segments